felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 probably will).

-How fast you learn is directly proportional to the amount of time you are ready to invest in interacting with your books.
+How fast you learn is directly proportional to the amount of time you are ready to invest in your learning.
 What I'm starting to find out is that time is like money: whatever amount you don't invest in yourself has a way of vanishing in mysterious ways.